 Well, to answer that question, let me start with the fact that I love democracy.
-You’d think perhaps because I like democracy that I’d also be a huge fan of democratic parenting.
+You’d think that because I like democracy, I’d also like democratic parenting.

-So is democratic parenting good?
-Is the idea that all members of a family have a voice and have input in to decision making that affects them a good one?
-Well, democratic parenting is defined by having lots of choice available but choice as I’ve suggested many times is fraught with difficulty, particularly if it’s introduced too early or if it’s the wrong sort of choice.
+So, is democratic parenting good?
+Is the idea that all members of a family have a voice and input in making decisions that affect them a good one?
+Well, democratic parenting is defined by having lots of choice available, but choice, as I’ve suggested many times, is fraught with difficulty, particularly if it’s introduced too early or if it’s the wrong sort of choice.

-That’s because lots of choice and the democratic parenting style that’s based on it has to be anchored by experience.
-If you don’t have any life’s experience, you simply can’t make a choice and by making your parenting democratic you are effectively giving a vote to someone that has no understanding of the parameters you’re faced with.
+That’s because there’s lots of choice, and the democratic parenting style that’s based on it has to be anchored by experience.
+If you don’t have any life experience, you simply can’t make a choice, and by making your parenting democratic, you are effectively giving a vote to someone who has no understanding of the parameters you’re faced with.

-At the time it all made perfect sense to you.
-You know that if you sit in front of a TV all day, you will get fat and you know why that is.
-You understand for instance, that unused calories are likely to gather around your middle and cause a spare tire.
-You know what happens to the calories you ingest and equally what happens if you don’t put yourself in a position to burn them.
-You know and understand the perils of isolation on the human psyche and the effects of a stagnant imagination.
+At the time, it all made perfect sense to you.
+You know that if you sit in front of a TV all day, you will get fat, and you know why that is.
+You understand, for instance, that unused calories are likely to gather around your middle and cause a spare tire.
+You know what happens to the calories you ingest, and equally, you know what happens if you don’t put yourself in a position to burn them.
+You know and understand the perils of isolation for the human psyche and the effects of a stagnant imagination.

 You know all these things because you are an adult who has learned through experience.
-You found out not to touch a hot stove because likely your parents said don’t touch and you did anyway.
-You learned to be careful going around corners on your bike because you went too fast and then found out why everyone had been droning about ‘slowing down’ for a very long time.
+You learned not to touch a hot stove because your parents probably told you not to and you did anyway.
+You learned to be careful going around corners on your bike because you went too fast, and then found out why everyone had been droning about “slowing down” for a very long time.
 You learned the benefit of going to bed when you were tired because you spent time not going to bed and feeling awful and then having to drag yourself through the day holding your eyes open with toothpicks.

 Parenting is all about trying to teach these truths to your children.
-To begin with and for many years they won’t have an idea what you’re talking about, but as they grow and as their understanding of the issues mature, one day the light will go on, dim at first but getting ever brighter.
-Then you’ll know they’ve taken the solid foundation you’ve provided and their experience is finally backing up your wise words.
+To begin with, and for many years, they won’t have any idea what you’re talking about, but as they grow and as their understanding of the issues matures, one day the light will go on, dim at first but getting ever brighter.
+Then you’ll know they’ve taken the solid foundation you’ve provided, and their experience is finally backing up your wise words.